 Take that, SPoMi.

-The same employee served us at SPoMi today, but this time he didn’t say a word about our expired residency permits, nor did he ask for any additional documents (though he did keep a copy of our landlord’s note).
+Ironically, the same employee served us at SPoMi during both of our visits, but today he didn’t say a word about our expired residency permits.
+He didn’t ask for any additional documents either, tthough he did keep a copy of our landlord’s note.
 He simply told us they would deregister us for October 31st – just like that.

 Here’s what I still don’t understand, even after all the blogs I’ve sifted through from other expats leaving Switzerland and all the convoluted stories I’ve read on English Forum.